 Laura has been with the organization since 2000.
 Before she was Controller, she worked as Bookkeeper and Assistant Controller/Office Manager.
 She is a Southern Connecticut State University graduate and has been working in accounting since 1989.
 She is married and the mother of two teenagers, and enjoys gardening, reading and photography.

-Frank was one of the longest-serving legal services lawyers in the country, and a Clinical Lecturer at Yale Law School.
+Frank is one of the longest-serving legal services lawyers in the country, and a Clinical Lecturer at Yale Law School.
 Frank was instrumental in the founding of New Haven Legal Assistance in 1964 and served as its Deputy Director for over 30 years.
-He has been credited with reinventing landlord/tenant practice in Connecticut and was involved in many landmark cases.
-He argued two cases before the United States Supreme Court: Simmons v.
+He is credited with reinventing landlord/tenant practice in Connecticut and has been involved in many landmark cases.
+He has argued two cases before the United States Supreme Court: Simmons v.
 West Haven Housing, challenging the substantial bond requirement as it affected indigent persons in their eviction appeals; and Kelly v.
 Robinson, involving the dischargeability of monetary criminal restitution obligations in bankruptcy.
-Frank was the recipient of numerous awards, including the Distinguished Service Award from Yale University and Yale Law School for his work in legal services and with law students; the Charles J. Parker Legal Services Award from the Connecticut Bar Association for his work in legal services; the Yale Law Women’s Award for Teaching Excellence; the Connecticut Law Tribune Award for Pro Bono Legal Services; and the Access to Justice Award from New Haven Legal Assistance.
+Frank is the recipient of numerous awards, including the Distinguished Service Award from Yale University and Yale Law School for his work in legal services and with law students; the Charles J. Parker Legal Services Award from the Connecticut Bar Association for his work in legal services; the Yale Law Women’s Award for Teaching Excellence; the Connecticut Law Tribune Award for Pro Bono Legal Services; and the Access to Justice Award from New Haven Legal Assistance.
 He was designated a James W. Cooper Fellow by the Connecticut Bar Foundation in 1994.
-Frank’s other responsibilities and titles at LAA included Acting Executive Director, Director of Training, and Director of the Legal Aid Bureau.
-He had an A.B. from Dartmouth and an LL.B. from Yale Law School.
+Frank’s other responsibilities and titles at LAA have included Acting Executive Director, Director of Training, and Director of the Legal Aid Bureau.
+He has an A.B. from Dartmouth, and an LL.B. from Yale Law School.

 Amy Eppler-Epstein, Staff Attorney